 - Mix in the saline solution until it's completely dissolved and pour it into the irrigator.

-- Turn it on to the lowest setting (for me it bubbles up maybe a half-inch when pointed up), lean your face over the sink tilted down, and put the sinus nozzle tip in one nostril.
+- Turn it on to the lowest setting (for me it bubbles up maybe a half-inch when pointed up like a fountain), lean your face over the sink tilted down, and put the sinus nozzle tip in one nostril.
 Allow the solution to flow into your sinuses until it starts to come out your other nostril, then press that nostril closed and let the solution continue to pump into your sinuses until it starts to drain out of your mouth.
 At that point, pause the irrigator and gently snort and spit before starting again with the other nostril.

 - Afterward, pour another 8 ounces of water into the irrigator and run it until it empties, in order to flush the salt out of the system to prevent corrosion (there are many reviews about machines not lasting long and I suspect this might be the culprit) — I will often switch to the flosser head and give my teeth a once-over to kill two birds with one stone.